-Since releasing the Particle Squared, some of you have asked why use the CCS811 and Si7021?
+Since releasing the Air Quality Wing, some of you have asked why use the CCS811 and Si7021?

 Let me tell you, it wasn’t scientific.